jkpld/SALR_Clustering/README.md

 3. Run `setup.m`.
 This function will
     * Add the necessary files to your Matlab path.
     * Attempt to compile two C functions that will increase the program speed.
 If a C compiler is not found on your computer, then the code will still run, but it could be slower.
 4. Start by browsing the examples located in the `examples/` folder.
-These same examples can also be seed on this website >here<.
+These same examples can also be seed on the project website under >>[examples](https://jkpld.github.io/SALR_Clustering/examples/)<<.

 #### Installation Notes